Dominic Smith Player Props: Nationals vs. Athletics

-After batting .278 with a double and four walks in his past 10 games, Dominic Smith and the Washington Nationals take on the Oakland Athletics (who will start Luis Medina) at 7:05 PM ET on Saturday.
+After batting .278 with a double and four walks in his past 10 games, Dominic Smith and the Washington Nationals take on the Oakland Athletics (who will start Ken Waldichuk) at 1:35 PM ET on Sunday.

 Dominic Smith Game Info & Props vs. the Athletics